 8. Pretty Prints and Woven Patterns:

-Classic to exotic prints and timeless weaves are huge this season – and they are easy to carry.
+Classic to exotic prints and timeless weaves are huge this season and are easy to carry.
 Experiment with ethnic weaves like Banarasi or Kanjeevaram – for an opulent yet light-weight, embroidery-free outfit, or choose floral prints over organza for a vintage, dreamy, and girly feel.
 If print details are not what you prefer, you can pair a plain lehenga or plain saree with a self-patterned, designer choli.
+Even a bandhani-printed lehenga is a sustainable choice for every age.

 9. Accessorize Right:

-Be spot-on in the Accessories Game! – Be it shoes, bags, or your adornments and jewelry, accessories can make or break your look – as well as comfort and experience.
+Be spot-on in the Accessories Game! – Be it shoes, bags, or your adornments and jewelry, accessories can make or break your look – comfort and experience.

 Flowery hair accessories and sparkling hair jewels are big right now.
 They look chic and youthful too.
-Do try them – for a Mehendi and Sangeet function, as they have a lovely feel.
-Matha-pattis, maang teekas, hair chains, bodlas – all make great choices.
+Explore these pretty options – for a Mehendi and Sangeet function, as they have a lovely feel.
+Matha-patti, maang teekas, hair chains – all make great choices.

 I hope you put these tips to full use to dress up beautifully for your friend’s or cousin’s pre-wedding functions.
 You can choose lovely Indian ethnic outfits – tailor-made for these ultra-special ceremonies from Saree.com.